 The Flamingo Marina is a great basecamp for exploring the open ocean and mangrove canals.

 Here, you can rent canoes or kayaks to explore the coastline in search of more manatees, otters, alligators, birds, and even dolphins!
+This is one of the best places for kayaking in Florida, so be sure to take advantage.

 You can also take a mangrove kayaking tour where you enjoy an easy paddle through the unique mangrove forests of the Everglades in a ‘sit-on-top’ style kayak — great for first-time kayakers.